180254/shellyscraper-ile/README.md

-# shellyplug-ilepradu
+# shellyscraper

-Scrape the data from Shelly Plug (S), insert them into QuestDB, and visualize the data in Grafana.
+Scrape the data from Shelly Plug (S) and Shelly H&T, insert them into QuestDB, and visualize the data in Grafana.

 <img src="screenshot1.png" alt="screenshot1" width="1000" />